sakshimahadik25/application-tracking-system/readme.md

 https://user-images.githubusercontent.com/43064854/135554150-c06afd4e-d223-47e3-b123-b45f9cd1b87a.mp4

 If you have ever come across the process of applying for jobs and internships, you must be knowing that it's not a cakewalk.
-Managing the job applications is a tedious task.
-Our application helps you to track and manage your job application process and helps you to control your application process without the need of messy excel sheets.
+Managing job applications is a time-consuming process.
+Our application allows you to track and manage your job application process, as well as regulate it, without the use of cumbersome Excel spreadsheets.
 This application is created as a part of our SE project for Fall 2021

 ## Basic Design: